Slowyn/react-native-underline-tabbar/README.md

 # react-native-underline-tabbar
-Custom Tabbar for https://github.com/skv-headless/react-native-scrollable-tab-view.
+Custom Tabbar for https://github.com/skv-headless/react-native-scrollable-tab-view. it involves some features e.g. scrollable content in tabs.
+Animations are build on matrix transformations and fully compatible with `Animated` library.
-It is based on defaultTabBar but involves some features e.g. scrollable content in tabs.
+In new version there was significantly improved behaviour of tabbar.

 ### Instalation
 ```npm install react-native-underline-tabbar --save```